Part of Thames Water restructure plan ‘holds company to ransom’, High Court told

 “The JRC gives the Class A creditors a right to veto.
 It allows them to direct the way in which this future recapitalisation process will go.”

-Mr Singla said the Class B creditors wished to compile a “24-page expert report” on the impact of the JRC as part of a “very targeted and focused attack”, adding if their case were correct, it would be “the end” of the “A plan”.
+Mr Singla said the Class B creditors wished to compile a “24-page expert report” on the impact of the JRC as part of a “very targeted and focused attack”, adding that, if their case was correct, it would be “the end” of the “A plan”.

+The bid was opposed by Thames Water, and its Class A creditors.

-Tom Smith KC, for Thames Water Utilities Holdings Ltd (TWUH), one of the companies which form Thames Water Group (TWG), said the bid by Class B creditors was an “omnishambles”.
+Tom Smith KC, for Thames Water Utilities Holdings Ltd (TWUH), one of the companies which form Thames Water Group (TWG), said the bid by Class B creditors is an “omnishambles”.

+Adam Al-Attar KC, for a group of Class A creditors known as the “Class A Ad Hoc Group”, said in written submissions that the Class B group’s case is “obviously weak” and “does not need expert evidence”, adding that the JRC “is not a negative control right, i.e. veto, as to who might bid to provide equity”.

 Mr Justice Trower dismissed the bid to compile the report, ruling the Class B creditors “have not established that this evidence is reasonably required”.